HadzhiGT/rsschool-cv/cv.md

 At the moment I work in the pension fund management as a leading specialist.
 Progress in the world is moving at a tremendous speed, and if you stand still, you will degrade.
 Among my qualities I will single out stress resistance and readiness to go to the end.
+> If you have a dream, you are already better and more successful than many people!

 ## Skills:
 * __HTML/CSS basics__